Skip to main content

 Answer one question below.
 Your answer will help people in similar situations.

-How long did it take you to find a minijob in Germany?
+How long did it take you to find your minijob in Germany?
 Did you encounter any difficulties?

 Your response will be reviewed before publication.